djobiii2078/cloud_course_resources/TP/TP2/Readme.md

 - Migrate a VM of 2GB to your neighbour and get the migration time.
 - Reapeat for different memory sizes of the VM.
-- Repeat the operation with a different dom0 kernel and compare.

 ```
 Remember to repeat each operation 5 times to get the average, 95th, and 95th percentiles.